algorand/java-algorand-sdk/README.md

 # Documentation

-Javadoc can be found at (https://algorand.github.io/java-algorand-sdk/).
-Additional resources are located at (https://developer.algorand.org).
+Javadoc can be found at [https://algorand.github.io/java-algorand-sdk](https://algorand.github.io/java-algorand-sdk). <br /> Additional resources and code samples are located at [https://developer.algorand.org](https://developer.algorand.org).

 # Cryptography

 AlgoSDK depends on `org.bouncycastle:bcprov-jdk15on:1.61` for `Ed25519` signatures, `sha512/256` digests, and deserializing `X.509`-encoded `Ed25519` private keys.
 The latter is the only explicit dependency on an external crypto library - all other references are abstracted through the JCA.

-# Longer Example

-Take a look at the example located in the `examples/` directory.

 # Java 9+